Andrew Cuomo: Gun control and "gravity knives"

 On January 15, 2013, Cuomo signed into law the first state gun control bill to pass after the December 14, 2012, Sandy Hook Elementary School shooting in neighboring Connecticut.
 The NY SAFE Act was described as the toughest gun control law in the United States.
+The SAFE ACT created a state gun registry for all those still in possession of banned weapons at the time of its passing.
 The act came under criticism, and the National Rifle Association called it draconian.
 The New York State Sheriffs' Association issued a statement supporting tougher penalties for illegal use of firearms but criticizing several aspects of the legislation, including a magazine limit of seven rounds and a "too broad" definition of assault weapons.

 On July 5, 2013, Cuomo signed an amendment to the NY SAFE Act that exempts retired police officers from some of the act's ownership restrictions.

 On April 2, 2018, Cuomo announced the passage of new legislation that prevents those who have been convicted of domestic violence from possessing any kind of firearms as well as losing their gun license.

 On February 25, 2019, Cuomo signed the "red flag" gun protection law, allowing a court to temporarily prohibit someone from buying or possessing a gun if they are deemed a threat to themselves or others.

-On July 30, 2019, Cuomo signed two laws banning the manufacture and sale of 3D printed guns and the other requiring safe storage of firearms when children younger than 16 years of age live in a gun owner's home.
+On July 30, 2019, Cuomo signed two laws banning the possession, manufacture and sale of non-metal homemade firearms and the other requiring safe storage of firearms when children younger than 16 years of age live in a gun owner's home.

 On July 7, 2021, Cuomo declared the first 'disaster emergency' in the United States on gun crime for New York.

 Cuomo also resisted repeated efforts by the Legislature to decriminalize the so-called "gravity knife," which had resulted in many arrests of individuals (disproportionately African-American or Hispanic) who used these folding knives for work, but not as weapons.
 Cuomo vetoed the first two attempts by the Legislature to decriminalize folding knives that could be opened with one hand by a "wrist-flick," but, on May 30, 2019, signed into law a repeal of the Penal Code provision that had listed the "gravity knife" as a prohibited weapon.
 Cuomo's memorandum on signing the repeal bill noted: "As I review this bill for a third time, the legal landscape has changed.
 In March of this year, the United States District Court for the Southern District of New York declared the State's existing 'gravity knife' ban unconstitutional.
 As argued by many who have advocated for this change in law, the court reasoned that the existing law could result in arbitrary and discriminatory enforcement."
 This was a reference to the case of Cracco v.
 Vance, a case decided by Judge Paul A. Crotty some two months earlier.